The curtain will come down on a memorable 2025 GAA season tonight as 15 hurlers and 15 footballers are honoured at this year's PwC All-Stars.

 Sometimes I think we either forget or don't fully appreciate the value of the GAA's All-Star award until it's pointed out in conversation.

-This week I was in the privileged position to compile a TV report on the great 'Nudie’ Hughes - the former Monaghan All-Star - during what was a sad week for the GAA community there.
+This week, I was in the privileged position to compile a TV report on the great 'Nudie' Hughes - the former Monaghan All-Star - during what was a sad week for the GAA community there.

 Eugene 'Nudie' Hughes was a wonderful footballer, a unique talent and undoubtedly Monaghan's greatest footballer.

-Looking at his sporting CV earlier this week, I learned once again that he had won three Ulster Championships and three All-Stars in different positions from corner back to corner forward, which is truly remarkable.
+Looking at his sporting CV earlier this week, I learned once again that he had won three Ulster Championships and three All-Stars in different positions, from corner-back to corner-forward, which is truly remarkable.

 To put this into perspective, only six footballers have achieved that incredible distinction.

-On the All-Stars teams in 1979, 1985 and 1988 that Nudie was selected on, the Castleblayney Faughs man was in the company of footballers of the quality of Kerry’s John O'Keeffe, Jack O'Shea, Mikey Sheehy, Ger Power, Pat Spillane, and Maurice Fitzgerald; Roscommon's Dermot Earley, Mayo's Willie Joe Padden, and Cork's Larry Tompkins.
+On the All-Stars teams in 1979, 1985 and 1988 that Nudie was selected on, the Castleblayney Faughs man was in the company of footballers of the quality of Kerry's John O'Keeffe, Jack O'Shea, Mikey Sheehy, Ger Power, Pat Spillane, and Maurice Fitzgerald; Roscommon's Dermot Earley; Mayo's Willie Joe Padden, and Cork's Larry Tompkins.

 While an All-Ireland medal is the ultimate accolade, provincial medals, national leagues and All-Stars are valued not just by the player himself but by his family as well.
-It is that important.
+Not everybody is born into a county that can win an All-Ireland title, so to win an All-Star is massive.

-Damien Martin, the Offaly hurling goalkeeper in 1971 became the very first All-Star.
-Paul Galvin of Kerry became the 1000th All Star in 2004, while Tipperary’s Jake Morris on this year’s All-Star hurling team became the 1,600th All-Star in the history of the scheme.
+Damien Martin, the Offaly hurling goalkeeper in 1971, became the very first All-Star.
+Paul Galvin of Kerry became the 1,000th All Star in 2004, while Tipperary's Jake Morris on this year's All-Star hurling team became the 1,600th All-Star in the history of the scheme.

-The All-Star awards also has its critics.
+The All-Star awards also have their critics.

-The fact that much credence is given to the All-Ireland finalists, is top of the negative list.
-It’s true, but it’s also too simplistic.
+The fact that much credence is given to the All-Ireland finalists is top of the negative list.
+It's true, but it's also too simplistic.

 I have no doubt that Kerry and Donegal will take a huge percentage of the All-Stars on this year's football team, but they also deserve the recognition of getting to the ultimate stage of the championship - the All-Ireland Football Final in Croke Park before 82,300 people.